vmjs1234/PYCARET_LOWCODE_ML/Time Series Without Exogenous Variable/README.md

 ## Video Tutorial

-A comprehensive video tutorial explaining this notebook and its outputs is available at [LINK_TO_VIDEO].
+A comprehensive video tutorial explaining this notebook and its outputs is available at [[VIDEO](https://drive.google.com/file/d/1Aapt5mWihyyWofCMBfuybxuPy_EVqBY4/view?usp=sharing)].

 ## Additional Notes